zheyuflow/CSCI596-Final-Project/README.md

 ## Setting up Development Environment

-I rent a machine with 2 RTX4090 at autodl.com (cloud computing platform) with CUDA 11.8, python3.10, and pytorch 2.0.
+I got a machine with 2 RTX4090 at autodl.com with CUDA version 11.8, python3.10, and pytorch 2.0.

 **Configuring the CUDA environment**